Backdoor Attacks in Peer-to-Peer Federated Learning: Related Work

-\myparagraph{Peer-to-peer Federated Learning} McMahan et al.~\cite{mcmahan2017communication}, and Konecny et al.~\cite{Konecny} proposed Federated Learning (FL) to train machine learning models without data centralization to preserve data privacy.
-This new collaborative learning design made it possible to train models on user data without the users sending their privacy-sensitive data to an enterprise server.
-Peer-to-peer Federated Learning attempts to address dependency on the availability and trust of a single central server, many Peer-to-Peer Federated Learning (P2PFL) architectures \cite{pmlr-v84-bellet18a, vanhaesebrouck2017decentralized, lalitha2019peer,fang2022bridge,yang2019byrdie,kuwaranancharoen2020byzantine,PENG2021108020,fang2022bridge } were proposed. \cite{pmlr-d2} proposed a new and faster algorithm for non-byzantine settings.
-Several works proposes algorithm in byzantine settings where the byzantine node is sending arbitrary updates.
-The work in \cite{yang2019byrdie} proposes \emph{coordinate descent algorithm} that is robust against byzantine failures but not scalable, while the work in \cite{fang2022bridge} proposes a scalable algorithm for byzantine faults.
-The work in \cite{PENG2021108020} focuses on time-varying graphs for byzantine settings.
-The work in \cite{vanhaesebrouck2017decentralized} introduces personalized byzantine robust peer-to-peer learning for ADMM\cite{ADMM} and the work on \cite{pmlr-v84-bellet18a} introduces personalized byzantine robust peer-to-peer learning for deep learning.
-Finally, the work in \cite{lalitha2019peer} provides strong theoretical guarantees for byzantine peer-to-peer Bayesian Belief Networks and the work in \cite{gupta2021byzantine} proves \emph{f-tolerance} for byzantine nodes under \emph{2f-reduncancy} for exact distributed gradient-descent for complete graphs.
-None of these works in P2PFL study backdoor attacks.
+\myparagraph{Peer-to-peer Federated Learning} Federated Learning\cite{mcmahan2017communication,Konecny} trains ML models collaboratively to preserve data privacy. \iffullpaper This new learning design made it possible to train models on user data without the users sending their privacy-sensitive data to an enterprise server. \fi Peer-to-Peer Federated Learning is a distributed learning paradigm that removes dependence on a trusted aggregation server. \cite{pmlr-d2} proposed a fast algorithm for non-Byzantine settings, while several works address the Byzantine model where compromised nodes send arbitrary updates. \cite{yang2019byrdie} introduces \emph{coordinate descent} that is robust against Byzantine failures but not scalable, while \cite{fang2022bridge} designs a scalable algorithm for Byzantine faults. \iffullpaper \cite{PENG2021108020} focuses on time-varying graphs for Byzantine settings. \fi \iffullpaper \cite{vanhaesebrouck2017decentralized} introduces personalized Byzantine robust peer-to-peer learning for ADMM\cite{ADMM} and \cite{pmlr-v84-bellet18a} introduces personalized Byzantine robust peer-to-peer learning for deep networks. \else \cite{pmlr-v84-bellet18a} introduces personalized Byzantine robust P2P learning for deep networks. \fi \iffullpaper Finally, \cite{lalitha2019peer} provides strong theoretical guarantees for Byzantine P2P Bayesian Belief Networks and \cite{gupta2021byzantine} proves \emph{f-tolerance} for Byzantine nodes under \emph{2f-redundancy} for exact distributed gradient-descent for complete graphs. \fi \cite{he2023byzantinerobust} designs a clipping-based defense that assigns weights to neighbor contributions for aggregation and has provable convergence.
+None of these works study backdoor attacks in P2PFL.